 Stress and anxiety.
 Yup, we're all feeling it.
 Likely your pup is feeling it too.
 Well, now you can monitor your pup's stress and anxiety to either reduce or increase your own stress and anxiety.
 The Fitbark 2 lets owners track their dog's activity, sleep, skin itchiness, how much they scratch, and yes, even their stress and anxiety.
 Monitor it all in an app that connects to the fitness tracker your dog wears over Bluetooth.
-And then connect that to your own FitBit or Apple Watch and there you have it, you dog's fitness and stress data lined up right next to yours.
-This could be the most 2020 product ever.
+And then connect that to your own FitBit or Apple Watch app data and there you have it, you dog's fitness and stress data lined up right next to yours.

-Name, email, phone number, address, date of birth, profile photo, dog's health
+Name, email, phone number, address, date of birth, profile photo, location

 How can you control your data?

 What is the company’s known track record of protecting users’ data?